 - Following a plan of action with definite goals in mind

-Working this into existing techniques then, students might want to forego setting a timer to instead fall back on a detailed study plan.
-Then seeing where this takes them.
+Working this into existing techniques, you might want to forego setting a timer to instead fall back on a detailed study/work plan.
+Then seeing where this takes you.

 Also known as the “Urgent-Important Matrix”, this is another technique similar to the GTD system that focuses on prioritisation over productivity.

-If you’re anything like me, and a bit of a perfectionist, you’ll probably tell yourself that every task is worth doing in med school.
-But, as I advise first years specifically, this is far from the truth!
+If you’re anything like me, and a bit of a perfectionist, you’ll probably tell yourself that every task is worth doing.
+This is far from the truth!
 So use this matrix ruthlessly.

 Tocks is another system similar to Pomodoro and other time-chunking productivity techniques.
 Created by the founder of productivity app Beeminder, where you put down money as a motivator to keep your habit going, the technique is another simple one.